terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Dwarves have a subcouncious connection with the Legacy
 - [ ] PCs hunt (Tom&Jerry) their own dark characters
 - [ ] Lagfell is an AI nano robot lich
+- [ ] FFKA East tries to get reinforcement from olivepia (faction turn), and retreat to the city of Linhe
+- [ ] Acrisae or FFKA propose to the party for them to take over Ghuse while the army is busy
+- [ ] From level 4 onwards, PCs cannot leave the castle until the ritual is complete, or the devices destroyed.
+They can always find a place to rest, but they are never allowed to go upstairs from level 4 (unless they kill)
+- [ ] **Alchemist furnace leaks uncreation now**<br>- Weird uncreated oozes have begin to take over the second level
+- [ ] Part 3 is until Glasrath is dealt with, if PCs focus on only that.
+Then Part 4: we play either 5e super heroes, 5e + WWN domain rules or Godbound.
+Game will be focused on one or two domains of the dread.
+Base on Kult, but account for The Void as well, if summoned or if the cult to summon it continues.
+- [ ] Once Kimbaraks dagger is seen, Dolman receives Kimbaraks echoing soul dark guift
+- [ ] Once Thalia is freed, she becomes a gathered whispers dark guift for Amyria
+- [ ] New PCs, if from the prisoners, start with equipment from Nightmare core page 116 and a set of mutations?
+- [ ] Ngar'tho are babies with a lot of tentacles.
+- [ ] Destruction of the sphere destroyed an Acrisae in the vicinity
+- [ ] Create lagfel using tarot
+- [ ] Make mr Void as yeoman kdl305
+- [ ] Set other mobs, e.g. ffka groups, acrisae and turnskull
+- [ ] Who is similar to the fremen?

 %% kanban:settings
 ```